 But when we fully embrace it, we reap the rewards.

 So, next time you feel lost, confused, exhausted, or like you have no clue what you’re doing, celebrate.
 You’ve reached a new, critical season in your creative cycle.
 When you embrace the Fertile Void, your creations have greater depth and impact.

 And remember, just as springtime always follows winter, there’s an inevitable spark of creativity that follows the Fertile Void.
-(I call it Emergence and I’ll share how to make the most of it next week, so make sure you’re on the list.)
+(I call it Emergence and I share how to make the most of it here.)

 You don’t need to expend unnecessary energy in the Fertile Void wondering if you’ll ever emerge from the underworld again.
 You will.
 It just takes as long as it takes.